-BILL AUTHOR SUMMARY LATEST ACTION OC SAN POSITION LEGISLATIVE PLAN OTHER POSITIONS SB 707 Durazo [D] (1)Existing law, the Ralph M. Brown Act, requires, with specified exceptions, that all meetings of a legislative body, as defined, of a local agency be open and public and that all persons be permitted to attend and participate.
+BILL AUTHOR SUMMARY LATEST ACTION OC SAN POSITION LEGISLATIVE PLAN OTHER POSITIONS SB 682 Allen [D] This bill would, on and after January 1, 2028, prohibit a person from distributing, selling, or offering for sale a cleaning product, dental floss, juvenile product, food packaging, or ski wax, as provided, that contains intentionally added PFAS, as defined, except for previously used products and as otherwise preempted by federal law.
+The bill would, on and after January 1, 2030, prohibit a person from distributing, selling, or offering for sale cookware that contains intentionally added PFAS, except for previously used products and as otherwise preempted by federal law.
+The bill would authorize the department, on or before January 1, 2029, to adopt regulations to carry out these provisions.
+Passed the Legislature.
+Currently on the Governor's Desk Support State Priorities: Contaminants of Emerging Concern - Support legislation that will eliminate non-essential PFAS uses to reduce and mitigate PFAS in everyday consumer goods.
+CASA - Sponsor CSDA - Support ACWA - Favor SB 707 Durazo [D] (1)Existing law, the Ralph M. Brown Act, requires, with specified exceptions, that all meetings of a legislative body, as defined, of a local agency be open and public and that all persons be permitted to attend and participate.
 This bill would, until January 1, 2030, require an eligible legislative body, as defined, to comply with additional meeting requirements, including that, except as specified, all open and public meetings include an opportunity for members of the public to attend via a 2-way telephonic service or a 2-way audiovisual platform, as defined, and that the eligible legislative body take specified actions to encourage residents to participate in public meetings, as specified.
-Currently in the Assembly Appropriations Committee Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
+Passed the Legislature.
+Currently on the Governor's Desk Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
 ACC-OC - NYC LOCC - Concerns CASA - Watch CSDA - Oppose Unless Amended ACWA - NYC SB 740 Rubio [D] Current law authorizes a municipal wastewater agency to enter into agreements with entities responsible for stormwater management, including, but not limited to, municipal, industrial, and commercial stormwater dischargers, for the purpose of managing stormwater and dry weather runoff.
 Current law requires a municipal wastewater agency, if the agency enters into a new agreement or amends an agreement pursuant to those provisions, to file a copy of the agreement or amendment with the local agency formation commission in each county where any part of the municipal wastewater agency's territory is located within 30 days after the effective date of the new agreement or amendment.
-This bill would extend that filling requirement timeline to 40 days.
+This bill would extend that filing requirement timeline to 40 days.
 Two-year bill Watch Legislative and Regulatory Policies: Special Districts - Oppose further state regulations that adversely impact special district financing, operations, and administration.
 ACC-OC - NYC LOCC - Watch CASA - NYC CSDA - Watch ACWA - NYC

-Leaend:
+Legend: